usb2snes/emulator-networkaccess/Protocol-Draft-v3.md

 ### Binary Transfer to Emulator

 Some commands will require the transfer of binary data after sending a command.
+The command name must have a lower case 'b' prefix to indicate it expects a binary block.
 A binary message follows this format:

 ```